daltyboy11/SwiftyGames/CONTRIBUTING.md

 }
 ```

-`gameInfo` is used by the arcade to display various info about the game, like author, description, and keyboard commands.
+`gameInfo` is used by the arcade to display various info about the game like author, description, and keyboard commands.

-`isOver()` and `process()` are used by the arcade in game loop
+`isOver()` and `process()` are used by the arcade in the game loop.

-`reset()` is to return the game to state before it has been played.
-Basically an `init()` without creating a new instance
+`reset()` should return the game to a before state before the game has started.
+Basically an `init()` without creating a new instance.

 ## Handling input